jakechast/personal_page/README.md

 # Personal Page

 ## Introduction

 This is a repository that contains a personal page template for Pro-AI CDT students.
-The repository contains a basic [here](https://quarto.org/) aplication and a Github action to update and deploy at every successful push in your local repository.
+The repository contains a basic [Quarto](https://quarto.org/) web application and a GitHub action to update and deploy at every successful push in your local repository.

 Its recomended to hava at least an overview about Quarto and how qmd files work [here](https://quarto.org/) .

 ## Quarto Markdown

 Quarto Markdown is an extended version of Markdown used in the Quarto framework, allowing you to write documents, presentations, websites, and reports that include text, code, and interactive elements.
-Quarto Markdown builds on standard Markdown syntax by adding support for more advanced features, especially in the context of data science, reproducible research, and technical writing.
+It builds on standard Markdown syntax by adding support for more advanced features, especially in the context of data science, reproducible research, and technical writing.

 More information [here](https://quarto.org/docs/authoring/markdown-basics.html)